![]() |

 Cutthroat Trout/Dolly Varden

-- Cutthroat trout fishing has been excellent in lakes in the Cordova area.
+- Cutthroat trout fishing has been excellent in lakes of Prince William Sound, including lakes around Cordova.

 Saltwater Fishing